 Apple has one of those great logos made right the first time, like the Nike logo.

-Co-founder Ronald Wayne creates the first logo.
+Co-founder Ronald Wayne created the first logo.
 It was a combination of a William Wordsworth quote about being on the edge and Isaac Newton’s story about an apple.
-That was really bad.
+That was bad.